You’ve probably heard about ‘Supermoons’, but what about ‘Micromoons’?

 Because the moon’s orbit around Earth is slightly oval-shaped or elliptical, every month there’s a time when the Moon is at its closest distance to Earth (perigee) and another time when it is at its furthest distance from Earth (apogee).

-Since a supermoon is when the moon at perigee, it follows that a micromoon is when the moon is at apogee.
+Since a supermoon is when the moon is at perigee, it follows that a micromoon is when the moon is at apogee.

 So, while terms like ‘supermoon’ or micromoon’ aren’t official astronomical terms, they do grab your attention — and that means more people heading outside to gaze up at the wonderful night sky.

-When to look:
+When and where to look:

 What craters can you see on the Moon?